major/rhel7stig-sphinx/doc/source/low.rst

 # grep -i clean_requirements_on_remove /etc/yum.conf
 clean_requirements_on_remove=1

-If “clean_requirements_on_remove” is not set to “1”, “True”, or “yes”, or is not set in /etc/yum.conf, this is a finding.
+If "clean_requirements_on_remove" is not set to "1", "True", or "yes", or is not set in "/etc/yum.conf", this is a finding.

 Additional Data
 ~~~~~~~~~~~~~~~